Frequently Asked Questions

 For those who wish to pay per lesson, the price is $45 per 2-hour block.
 However, do note that “free refreshers” will not be applicable for this payment option.

-The Singapore Zouk community also runs a “Midweek Zouk Fix” social at Dance Channel (Burlington Square) on Wednesdays, from 915pm to 1115pm.
+The Singapore Zouk community also runs a “Midweek Zouk Fix” social at D’Social (Burlington Square) on Wednesdays, from 10pm to 12am.
 Cover is $6.
 This social is sometimes held at Caliente Dance Studio from time to time.
 Do visit our Facebook page to stay updated.

 Only Zouk music is played during these socials.
 All are welcome to join us.

 There are also various mixed socials at other dance schools in Singapore.
 These socials may include up to 50% Zouk.